Here’s a look at the death penalty in the United States.

-Since 1976, when the death penalty was reinstated by the US Supreme Court, 1,513 people have been executed (as July 2020).
+Since 1976, when the death penalty was reinstated by the US Supreme Court, states have executed 1,532 people (as of July 2022).

-Since 1973, there have been 170 death row exonerations (as of July 2020).
-Twenty-nine of them are from the state of Florida.
+Since 1973, there have been 190 death row exonerations.
+Thirty of them are from the state of Florida.

-The US government has executed four people since 1988 when the federal death penalty statute was reinstated.
+The US government has executed 16 people since 1988 when the federal death penalty statute was reinstated.
 The first federal execution since 2003 took place in July 2020.

 Twenty-two individuals were executed between 1976 and 2005 for crimes committed as juveniles.